MicrosoftDocs/azure-devops-docs/docs/boards/github/index.md

 [!INCLUDE [temp](../includes/version-vsts-plus-azdevserver-2019.md)]

 Use this guide to connect Azure Boards with one or more GitHub repositories.
+You make this connection by first installing the Azure Boards app for GitHub on your GitHub account or organization.
+This app is free for both public and private repositories.

 By connecting Azure Boards with GitHub repositories, you enable linking between GitHub commits, pull requests, and issues to work items.
 You can use GitHub for software development while using Azure Boards to plan and track your work.
 Azure Boards provides the scalability to grow as your organization and business needs grow.